LoveLiveisinBBTAG/Tekken-Jukebox-Dark-Resurrection/README.md

 # Tekken-Jukebox-Dark-Resurrection
 Program to play music while a certain stage is loaded in Tekken 7 by hooking into its memory.

+#IMPORTANT!
+* For some reason, chrome has decided to give a warning for this program, saying it's not commonly downloaded.
+I have no idea how to fix this, and nothing in my program is malicious (although potentially the memory.dll library could be flagged?).
+Check my crappy source code if you are unsure.

 # Requirements
 * Windows Media Player
 * .NET Framework 4.6.1